-ACADEMIC ELIGIBILITY FOR COMPETITIVE EXTRACURRICULAR ACTIVITIES (per GHSA guidelines)
+ACADEMIC ELIGIBILITY FOR COMPETITIVE EXTRACURRICULAR ACTIVITIES (per GIAA guidelines)

 - Fall To be eligible for competitive fall extracurricular activities, a student must pass five (5) classes for the prior year.
-(Only spring semester classes may be used for eligibility purposes.)
+(Only classes taken in the spring semester may be used for eligibility purposes.)
 The end of course grade is the grade used for eligibility. - Spring To be eligible for competitive spring extracurricular activities a student must pass five (5) classes for the prior fall semester.